Seán Sammon

 Brother Seán Sammon, F.M.S.
-(November 26, 1947 – September 9, 2022) was the former Superior General of the Marist Brothers order, a role he held from October 3, 2001 until 2009.
+(November 26, 1947 – September 9, 2022) was the former Superior General of the Marist Brothers order, a role he held from October 3, 2001, until 2009.

 Biography

 Brother Seán's parents were immigrants to the United States, his father from Ireland, his mother from England.
 He attended the Marist-run St. Agnes Boys High School, and continued on to the juniorate in Cold Spring-on-Hudson, New York.
-His novitiate was made in Tyngsborough, Massachusetts and in 1967 he pronounced his first vows.
+His novitiate was made in Tyngsborough, Massachusetts, and in 1967 he pronounced his first vows.

 Education

 In 1970 Brother Seán graduated from Marist College in Poughkeepsie.
 He taught at his alma mater while studying at The New School where he earned a Master's degree in 1973.
 In 1982 he received a doctorate in clinical psychology from Fordham University.
 In 1978 he was invited to be a staff member at the House of Affirmation, a renewal and rehabilitation center in Massachusetts, and was named its International Clinical Director in 1982, a position he held until 1987.
-At the present time, he is a licensed psychologist in the State of New York and a member of the National Register of Health Care Providers.
+He was a licensed psychologist in the State of New York and was a member of the National Register of Health Care Providers.